magento/merchdocs/src/customers/account-dashboard-approval-rules.md

 Select the currency type and enter the amount.

 Select the role(s) that need to approve this type of PO.
-All defined roles will be listed, a "Purchaser's Manager" option.
 Click  <span class="btn">Save</span>.

 ### Number of SKUs